ro-ma-sh-ka/bar_qr_code/README.md

 ## General API Documentation
 * Choose barcode type
-* Set size of stickers in mm
+* Set size of stickers in mm - will be in ver.2
-* Choose CSV file with items
+* Choose CSV file with items.
+Columns: article, barcode, information
 * Choose folder where to save images

 ## Questions and suggestions